 The Clinical Imaging Medical Physics Residency Program in the Department of Radiology is a CAMPEP-accredited two-year clinical training program at the University of Chicago Medicine.
 The training program is based on the Guidelines for Accreditation of Medical Physics Residency Programs as published by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).
 The residency program provides broad clinical training and experience, including 20 weeks of rotations in nuclear medicine and PET, to prepare graduates for a professional career in diagnostic radiological physics, and also to prepare them for the certification examination of the American Board of Radiology (ABR).
+Scholarly activities are strongly encouraged.
+Publications have been done by residents on broad topics.
 Ultimately, the goal of the residency program is to train fully competent and qualified medical physicists who can have a positive impact on patient care.

 The Clinical Imaging Medical Physics Residency Program began on July 1, 2013.
 It was selected as a recipient of the Imaging Physics Residency Grant sponsored by the AAPM and RSNA in 2014.
 Program statistics are shown below: